mactavishz/storybook-vue-alpha-test/README.md

 # @storybook/vue alpha test

-The resizing of panels become extremely slow in this version (alpha.21)
+The resizing of panels become quite slow and lagging.